tost11/JavaFx-Carpc/README.md

 ### Autostart via X-Server

+### Start
+For starting of the raspberrypi i wired a switch to the start GPIO pins of the pi.
+So it gets started when i connect those.

+### Shutdown
+To shutdown the raspberrypi [this]() skript cann be used.
+It checks two GPIO pins.
+The first one is the same used on start, the other one is a pin enabled by a jumper.
+So only if the jumper pin is set to on and the swritch is turned of the raspberrypi is shut down.

+The second pin with the jumper is for debugging purpose, because a system shutting down if the power switch is not connected is quit annoying.

+Also the shutdown script enables the wlan befor shuting down and runns the java application with cmd flag, so the owncloud and gps data could be updated.
+The purpose for that is, performing an updating when parking your car before your home and automaticly doing an update.

+To use the sctript add ist to the */etc/initrc* or to cron root user entries.
+Root rights are required because shutdown needts that.

+### Old XServer rapian-jessy setup
+You don't what to use that
+//TODO find out how i have done that

 ## Configuration
 There is a config file for dis/enableing Features and set up needet Folders and Files